marcusoftnet/marcusoftnet.github.io/_posts/2006-10-25-nunit-testing-asynchronous-events.md

 I realise that it probably could be another, better and slicker way of testing asynchronous <span id="SPELLING_ERROR_43" classwebservice methods, but I haven't found it.
-After quite a while of googling i must add.
+After quite a while of googling I must add.
 If you know one, please let me know too :-)